Bee Bennett Mansion

 Helping a female staff member in Need

-A female staff member was there by herself, preparing to open the Sequoia Restaurant.
-A scuzzy-looking drifter was standing on the driveway outside the front door.
-She convinced him to finally leave, saying that they were not open now.
-He still hung around, thinking she was alone.
-Suddenly, music was turned on in the basement by unseen hands, making him think that the female staff member was not alone after all, and he left.
+A female staff member was preparing to open the Sequoia Restaurant by herself.
+A seedy-looking drifter was standing on the driveway outside the front door.
+She tried to convince him to leave, saying they were not open.
+He hung around, thinking she was alone.
+Suddenly, music was turned on in the basement by unseen hands.
+The drifter fled, perhaps thinking that the female staff member was not alone after all.
 Spirits to the rescue!

 Yes Indeed!
 Quite a few spirits stay or visit Bee-Bennett Mansion.